jakobnygren/healthScroll/content/posts/Testing & Baseline Mapping.md

 ## **Final Reflection**

 Testing is not a replacement for listening to your body.

 But it can reveal blind spots, validate intuition, and guide targeted interventions.

 In the Health Scrolls, we treat testing as a **map of conductivity** — showing where interference accumulates, and where restoration is most needed.

----

-Would you like me to also add a **short practical “If you only do 1 test, start here”** section at the end, so it’s easier for readers who get overwhelmed?